Nghiait123456/GolangAdvance/DomainDrivenDesign/README.md

 /balance/entity: please
 view: https://github.com/Nghiait123456/HighPerformancePaymentGateway-BalanceService/tree/master/balance/entity </br>
 Objects are a common concept in programming.
-When coding, you're almost always coding for an object, and it's a broad concept.
+When coding, you're almost always coding for an object, and it'sBad a broad concept.
 There is an object type, it is specifically identified, it is the same in different environments and services, as long as the ID is the same, it must be the same.
 It is unique with an identifier ID.
 That is the concept of entity. </br>